Online gender-based violence: Cultural

-The societal acceptance of norms that are deemed 'misogynistic' has a large impact on the prevalence of gender-based violence online.
-Cultural norms and beliefs are carried from physical communities into online spaces by actors who engage in this behavior in person or who already agree with misogynist ideas.
-People who engage in physical violence against women also are likely to engage in online forms of violence.
-Through cultural causes, scholars claim that rather than technology creating violence online, it simply provides a new platform which users adapt to suit their desired action, some of which may include acts such as doxing, threatening, or stalking women.
-Culture also can influence the popularity of violent activity against women when these behaviors are perpetrated or normalized by celebrities.
+The societal acceptance of norms that are deemed 'prejudiced' has a large impact on the prevalence of gender-based violence online.
+Cultural norms and beliefs are carried from physical communities into online spaces by celebrities who engage in this behavior in person or who openly agree with it.
+This can be specified to women and misogyny Through cultural causes, scholars claim that rather than technology creating violence online, it simply provides a new platform which users adapt to suit their desired action, some of which may include acts such as doxing, threatening, or stalking.

+Culture can also influence the popularity of violent activity against marginalized groups when these behaviors are perpetrated or normalized by celebrities and pop culture.
 This is also true when acts of gender violence are normalized against female celebrities and public figures.
 These cultural causes can have large or small impacts depending on the identity of the victim or the context.
 For instance, acts of gender-based violence may be more common in fields such as politics where strong ideologies about women's roles and misogyny are already present.
 This would include cases where the victim is working in politics or the threats and violent behavior came as a response to a political post.

 Algorithmic

 Although cultural norms are one cause of gender violence that can attract some actors to perpetrate these behaviors, online algorithms and behavior can bring about another factor that causes violent behavior.
 Public comments on social media applications such as Twitter and Facebook can lead to other users agreeing with and adding their own additional comments.
 In cases of online harassment, these additional users' actions are caused when the original threat or internet troll comment is perceived as acceptable or when they become normalized and more common in the user's feed.
 These threads of gendered trolling can be inflated by algorithm behaviors; in many cases online systems "boost" negative posts leading them to reach a larger audience and gain more violent responses.
 Cases where the violence is instigated and grows because of perceptions of lawlessness as well as cases where online algorithms are responsible for the growth in harassment are both examples of how gender-based violence can be instigated online.

+Trends and jokes online can often be at the expense of a woman or transgender person.
+Trends online can have an underlying misogynistic or transphobic message.
+Examples can be trends that sexualise women in general or of a certain group or criticise them for their likes and interests.
+Transphobia also occurs online through trends where identity is erased or overanalysed.
+AI videos and images have been spread to try to encourage hate and misinformation regarding queer gender identities.